joliencremers/bpnreg/paper.md

 The analysis of circular data, measured in degrees or radians, is inherently different from standard linear data due to its periodic nature ($0^\circ = 360^\circ$).
-Even though circular data occur in a diverse range of research areas, among others astronomy, medicine, genetics, neurology, environmetrics, psychology and geology, software implementations for the analysis of regression type models are scarce.
+Special methods are needed, even for computing basic summary statistics [@mardia2009directional].
+Although circular data is not very common they occur in a diverse range of research areas, astronomy, medicine, genetics, neurology, environmetrics, psychology and geology among others.
+Software implementations for the analysis of regression type models for circular data are however scarce.

+To date `bpnreg` is the only software package that implements methods to analyze both regression and mixed-effects models for circular outcomes.
+The implemented regression models are Bayesian and assume projected normal distributions for the residuals.
+Models based on PN distributions are heterogeneous in the sense that the circular mean and variance are modeled simultaneously.

 # Statement of Need